Flour de Liz

 Ingredients needed to make Creme Egg Cookies.

-Cornstarch - Cornstarch adds a softness to the cookie dough that makes these Creme Egg Cookies the perfect texture.
+Cornstarch - Cornstarch adds a softness to the cookie dough that makes these Creme Egg Cookies the perfect texture, while having enough structure to cover and hold the creme egg as it bakes.

 Espresso Powder - The espresso powder adds a depth of flavor that really helps balance out the sweetness of the creme egg.
 There's not enough to add a coffee flavor.